 Schedule it in

 There is always a reason not to meditate!
 Life happens and appointments and commitments can easily get in the way.
 Try and choose the same time each day that you can dedicate to your meditation practice, this will help to create new neural networks in the brain.
 Perhaps this means setting your alarm for ten minutes earlier than usual, or setting an alarm for a time in the day when you can take a break on your own.

-Meditation is indeed an age old practice, but modern times have catered to our digital dependence and there are several apps on the market that can really support you as your take those first tentative steps into the world of meditation.
-These apps offer a little more guidance and structure that can keep you on track in a way that is familiar.
-Try Insight Timer, Headspace, Buddhify or Stop, Breath, Think.
+Meditation is indeed an age old practice, but modern times have catered to our digital dependence.
+Online classes offer a little more guidance and structure that can keep you on track in a way that is familiar.
+Find one of our 10 minute meditation classes to start.

 Meditation should not be about discomfort or suffering.
 Luckily, you’re allowed (and encouraged!) to be comfortable in meditation.
-Remaining seated is best so you stay awake, but you can use a pillow, cushion, blanket and other props to ensure you can sit comfortably with ease.
+Remaining seated is best so you stay awake.
+Although, you can use a pillow, cushion, blanket and other props to ensure you can sit comfortably with ease.

 Try starting off even with five minutes at the beginning.
 Establishing a habit is more important than the duration.
 Once your initial commitment becomes habitual, then you can easily look at gently extending this time to ten or fifteen minutes as you feel ready.

 The mind processes thoughts – that’s what it is there to do!
 So don’t be disheartened if you find it challenging to still your thoughts.
 The practice of meditation is to learn how to dis-attach to these thoughts.
 They come and they go.
 Like anything in life, over time as you practice, it becomes easier to train your mind to let go.